AY2122S1-CS2113T-T12-1/tp/docs/DeveloperGuide.md

 * The command classes are dependent on the `TextUi` class.
 This allows the command class to display its execution results to the user.

 ## Implementation
+This section goes through some details on how specific features are implemented.

 (for parser alternatives considered to design for inputs like "stock name/ price/ ...", "stock NAME PRICE" <- not very cli friendly with user having to recall all params, in addition without any 'markers' like name/ it is error prone when there 2 parameters of the same type, pros slightly simpler parser implementation with few add parser classes) (talk about how feature is implemented, why is it implemented that way, alternatives considered)

+### [Proposed] Multi-line input feature

+Proposed implementation

+The proposed Multi-line input feature is facilitated by the `InputParser` and `AddInstrumentParser`.
+It prompts the user to fill in the corresponding inputs by calling the `display` methods in the `TextUi` class.
+It implements the following methods:
+* InputParser#getUserInput() -Gets the next line of input from the user
+* InputParser#getAddInstrumentParameters() -Gets the instrument type from user and returns an AddInstrumentCommand.
+* AddInstrumentParser#getInstrumentNameFromUser(String instrumentType) -Gets the instrument name from user.
+* AddInstrumentParser#getCurrentPriceFromUser() -Gets the current price from user.
+* AddInstrumentParser#getInstrumentSentimentFromUser() -Gets sentiment from user.

 ## Product scope
 ### Target user profile